lizhunan/IELTS/speaking/part2-题库.md

 Besides, we often hang out together at weekend.
 Such as playing football, shopping and wolk around my campus.
 I am happy to kown him and to stay with him.

+## 9.17

+### A good leader

+Mike is a helpful and responsible person.
+Actullay, he is always willing to help people around him, including me.
+As the caption of our team, he often makes training plans for us aiming to improve our training effect.
+Regarding why I think he is a good leader.
+Firstly, Mike's communicating skills are impressive.
+He can communicate with almost every person, even with strangers.
+Mike often organizes competitions with other teams.
+So, these two qualities are vital to a good leader.

 ---